-The First LD Instruction
+The Second LD Instruction

-The first Load (LD) instruction accepts either a constant or a variable.
+The second Load (LD) instruction determines the length of the data block to be transmitted during the Read or Write communication.
+This instruction will also accept two data types.
 Use a "K" to designate the number as a constant.
 Use a "V" if you are entering the address of a register.
-The contents of that register perform the same function as the constant shown below.
-For example, you could use V2000 in place of K0114.
-If the contents of